chartpath/reyearn/README.md

 (reyearn-venv)$ python -m server
 ```

 To set up a data import see the [data import readme](./data/import/email/README.md).
 Then to manually run the importer pipeline to ingest the email data, run `python -m dags.importer`.

-Both the server and the importer DAG have debug configs for VS code.
+The server and the importer and trainer DAGs have debug configs for VS code.

 To test the API, once the server is running, go to http://127.0.0.1:8000/docs in your browser and call the endpoints.
 Follow the schema info provided to know what to include in request bodies.
 Creating annotations will trigger the model training pipeline to run, but right now it is just a stub without a real model behind it (coming soon).